How to create devicetree files - nRF Connect for VS Code

 1. In the application's Details View, click on the Config files to expand the directory.

-When the creation process is complete, a notification appears in the bottom right corner of the screen asking you whether to run a pristine build.
+When the creation process is complete, a notification appears asking you whether to run a pristine build.

-3. Click the Run Pristine Build button in the notification or press Ctrl-Shift-Alt-B.
+3. Click the Full Pristine Build button in the notification.

 When creating or removing an overlay file, a pristine build must be run for CMake to include the overlay file in the configuration.
 For more information about how pristine builds work in the nRF Connect SDK, see the Actions View page in the UI reference.

-The .overlay file appears in the Devicetree directory under the application's Config files in the Details View and is selected as the devicetree context file in the Devicetree View, as in the following example.
+The .overlay file appears in the Devicetree directory under the application's Config files in the Details View and is selected as the devicetree context file for the Devicetree button in the Actions View, as in the following example.

 Overlay file in the Sidebar views